acep-aedg/aedg-utility-service-areas/README.md

 To successfully implement this Data Management Plan (DMP), the project relies primarily on free and open-source tools and platforms, ensuring accessibility and cost-effectiveness.
 The following resources are required:
-1. Digital Infrastructure
+1. Digital Infrastructure - GitHub, Zenodo (maybe)
-GitHub
-Zenodo (optional)
-2. Software and Libraries
+2. Software and Libraries - R, tidyverse
-R
-3. Metadata and documentation and Governance
+3. Metadata and documentation
-Written documentation to guide contributors, researchers, and users.
-Clear protocols for pull requests, data validation, and metadata curation

 </details>